-KUKA sees an opportunity to continuously expand its customer base in general industry with a focus on electronics.
+KUKA sees an opportunity to continuously expand its customer base in general industry with a focus on Handling, Machining & Processing (HMP).
 One of the company's key strategic thrusts is to penetrate new, non-automotive markets.
-The company's profitability should become less and less dependent on exchange-rate fluctuations as it increasingly spreads its value added across different local currencies.
+The company's profitability will become less and less dependent on exchange-rate fluctuations as it increasingly spreads its value added across different local currencies.